tycpu/tycpu.github.io/_posts/2025-05-22-transition-el3-to-el1.md

 ## 🔧 The minimal setting for transition

-When EL3 has to give control to EL1 / EL2, three registers must be set:
+When EL3 has to give control to EL1 or EL2,
+three registers must be set(SP for target EL should also be prepared.):

 | Register | Purpose |
 |----------|---------|